cal-itp/gtfs.calitp.org/README.md

 This repository contains the web content for [`gtfs.calitp.org`](https://gtfs.calitp.org).

+## Deployment

 The contents of `src/` is synced with the Google Storage bucket when commits are made to the `main` branch.

+The most recently deployed commit SHA is available at https://gtfs.calitp.org/sha.txt.

 See the [`deploy-gcs` workflow](https://github.com/cal-itp/gtfs.calitp.org/blob/main/.github/workflows/deploy-gcs.yml) for details.

+## PR Previews

 Opening a Pull Request will generate a preview of the changes; look for a comment on the Pull Request when the preview site is ready.

 See the [`site-preview` workflow](https://github.com/cal-itp/gtfs.calitp.org/blob/main/.github/workflows/site-preview.yml) for details.

 ## License